-Tom Cruise is a hell of an actor when he wants to be and this is a hell of an fun movie about a man trying to find nirvana. or at least trying to beat the video game of life.
+Tom Cruise is a hell of an actor when he wants to be and this is a hell of a fun movie about a man trying to find nirvana.
+Or at least trying to beat the video game of life.
 Plus Emily Blunt is a total badass.

 The Lego Movie

 Beautifully animated and realized, Phil Lord and Chris Miller cemented themselves as the best guys in the business for bringing batshit crazy ideas to fruition and having them turn out amazingly well this year.
 The Lego movie is charming and funny and has a great message for kids young and old.